almasaeed2010/CI_AuthLTE/README.md

 Add the files to the corresponding directories.
 Then, dump the sql file to your database.
 Open the auth_model.php file which is located in the Application/models directory.
 Make sure to edit the settings to match your desire.

-Load the model using Codeigniter's load function in your controller:
+To initialize the library, load the model using Codeigniter's load function in your controller:
 ```PHP
 $this->load->model('auth_model');
 ```